nais/doc/docs/security/auth/azure-ad/legacy.md

 This section only applies if you have an existing Azure AD client registered in the [IaC repository](https://github.com/navikt/aad-iac).

-## Why migrate?

-* Declarative provisioning, straight from your application's [`nais.yaml`](../../../nais-application/application.md#azureapplication)
-* No longer dependent on manual user approvals in multiple IaC repositories
-* No longer dependent on Vault
-* Credentials are rotated regularly, completely transparent to the application.
-This ensures that credentials are fresh and lessens the impact in the case of exposure.
-* The exact same feature is present in the [GCP](../../../clusters/gcp.md) clusters, which simplifies [migration](../../../clusters/migrating-to-gcp.md).

 ## Pre-authorization

 Communication between legacy clients provisioned through [aad-iac](https://github.com/navikt/aad-iac) and clients provisioned through NAIS requires some additional configuration.